corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 * Your Business Network disaster recovery policy
 * The Corda platform requirements
-* How and when the LedgerSync and LedgerRecover CorDapps should be used.
+* How and when the LedgerSync and LedgerRecover CorDapps should be used

-### Main stages of Collaborative Recovery
+## Main stages of Collaborative Recovery

 There are seven stages in the Collaborative Recovery process.
 You should perform steps 1-3 as a precaution.
-The rest only need to be done in the unlikely event of a disaster recovery situation:
+The rest only need to be performed in the unlikely event of a disaster recovery situation:

 1. Agree to add and enforce Collaborative Recovery at the Business Network level.
 2. Validate the nodes you may transact with by creating wrapping flows for Collaborative Recovery CorDapp flows.
 3. Monitor for inconsistencies in your node's data.
 You do this by scheduling regular reconciliation flows using the LedgerSync CorDapp.
-4. In a disaster recovery scenario, follow your agreed DR policy.
+4. In a disaster recovery scenario, follow your agreed disaster recovery policy.
 Try to recover data using backups first.
 5. If your other procedures cannot recover your data, initiate data recovery flows using:
     * LedgerRecover (Automatic) for automatic data recovery.
-Usually this is most effective when there is only a minor loss of data.
+Usually, this is most effective when there is only a minor loss of data.
     * LedgerRecover (Manual) for manual data recovery.
 In this path, you need to manually export and import data back onto the network.
 6. Validate that the data has been recovered.
 7. Review the disaster recovery policy.